 Robert Redford served as honorary chair of the 50th Anniversary celebration, and announced his commitment at the 2009 National Arts Awards.
-Below are some highlights of events and programs that were held in honor of our 59th Anniversary.
+Below are some highlights of events and programs that were held in honor of our 50th Anniversary in 2010.

 The National Arts Index

 The National Arts Index was the new annual measure of the health and vitality of arts in the United States covering the 11-year period from 1998 to 2008.
 The index is composed of 76 national-level indicators of arts and cultural activity showing the current condition and health of the arts.
 Go to ArtsBlog to hear a podcast.

 The Half-Century Summit, Americans for the Arts Annual Convention

 In June in Baltimore, Maryland, more than 1,000 arts professionals, elected officials, community leaders, artists, educators, students, and corporate and foundation leaders gathered for the convention.
 The event afforded a broad spectrum of leaders the necessary tools to make a positive impact on their communities back home as well as an opportunity to plan for the dynamic future of the arts in America.

 The local, state, and national arts fields saw tremendous growth and change in 50 years.
 During the Field Founders session at The Half-Century Summit (pdf, 99KB), leaders discussed legendary stories and their foretelling of the future.
 This session culminated a year-long research contract by Maryo Gard Ewell to create a chronology of the years that led to the founding of Americans for the Arts, and its earliest years as an organization.

 Capturing 50 years of history of Americans for the Arts, the timeline includes snapshots of moments in Americans for the Arts history.
 You can also view a 50-year timeline of national arts policy here.